symfony/symfony-docs/quick_tour/en/04-The-Bundles.markdown

 A bundle is kind of like a plugin in other software.
 But why is it called bundle and not plugin then?
 Because everything is a bundle in Symfony, from the core framework features to the code you write for your application.
 Bundles are first-class citizens in Symfony.
-It gives you the flexibility to use pre-built features packaged in third-party bundles or to distribute your own bundles.
-It makes it so easy to pick and choose which features to enable in your application and optimize it the way you want.
+This gives you the flexibility to use pre-built features packaged in third-party bundles or to distribute your own bundles.
+It makes it so easy to pick and choose which features to enable in your application and optimize them the way you want.

-An application is made of bundles as defined in the `registerBundles()` method of the `HelloKernel` class:
+An application is made up of bundles as defined in the `registerBundles()` method of the `HelloKernel` class:

     [php]